-Explore our guides to some of the more un-touristy neighborhoods in Paris to pull yourself firmly off the beaten track.
+Explore some of the more un-touristy neighborhoods in Paris to pull yourself firmly off the beaten track.
 Plus, the city even has five isolated villages that most tourists have never even heard of.

 The Louvre has its undeniable appeal—but massive crowds and overwhelmingly large collections certainly don't contribute to it.
-Why not take a breather by delving into some of the decidedly odd collections at these weird Parisian museums?
-From uncannily realistic wax figures to medical instruments straight out of a horror film, automata, early model airplanes, steampunk-style tools (like those pictured here at the Musée des Arts et Métiers), to sewer tunnels and catacombs filled with millions of human remains, these odd collections will either have you grinning with delight or wincing in terror—or maybe somewhere in between.
+Why not take a breather by delving into some of the decidedly odd collections at some weird Parisian museums?
+From uncannily realistic wax figures at the Musée Grevin to medical instruments straight out of a horror film, automata, early model airplanes and steampunk-style tools (like those pictured here at the Musée des Arts et Métiers), to sewer tunnels and catacombs filled with millions of human remains, these odd collections will either have you grinning with delight or wincing in terror—or maybe somewhere in between.

-To continue your self-guided tour of all that is weird and wonderful in Paris, consult our guide to some of the city's strangest shops and old-world curiosity cabinets.
+To continue your self-guided tour of all that is weird and wonderful in Paris, check out some of the city's strangest shops and old-world curiosity cabinets.
 Let's face it: You won't likely come home with a taxidermied rat or ostrich, nor with a collection of rare beetles in your suitcase, but you might find a limited edition of a medieval cookbook from a local bookseller, or an odd trinket from a vintage shop or flea market.
 There are some great, endearingly old-fashioned places to gawk, even if you have no intention of ever pulling out your wallet.

 If you've already been to Versailles, why not visit Provins, a UNESCO World Heritage medieval village just an hour from Paris?
 Or Vaux-le-Vicompte, a magnificent chateau rivaling Versailles?
 Into cathedrals?
 Try St-Denis Basilica, a stunningly beautiful gothic-style pilgrimage site and burial place for dozens of kings and queens, located just north of the city limits.
 Get out of the city to see something most tourists have never heard of—it's easier than you think.